LogoClim: WorldClim in NetLogo

 Overview

-This document is a mirror for a paper made for the Journal of Open Source Software (JOSS) about the LogoClim model.
-The final product is available in the paper folder.
+This document is a mirror of a paper prepared for the Journal of Open Source Software (JOSS), describing the LogoClim model.
+The final version is available in the paper folder.

 The paper starts here.